 Activity 22: Streamlined Lease Assistance Program SS #8: Households Transitioned to Self-Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households transitioned to self sufficiency (increase).
 The PHA may create one or more definitions for "self sufficiency" to use for this metric.
-Each time the PHA uses this metric, the "Outcome" number should also be provided in Section (II) Operating Information in the space provided. to self sufficiency (< <pha definition="" of="" self-sufficiency="">&gt;) prior to implementation of the</pha> Expected households transitioned to self sufficiency (< <pha definition="" of="" self-sufficiency="">&gt;) after implementation of the activity (number).</pha> Actual households transitioned to self sufficiency (< <pha definition="" of="" self-sufficiency="">&gt;) after implementation of the activity (number).</pha> Whether the outcome meets or exceeds the benchmark.
+Each time the PHA uses this metric, the "Outcome" number should also be provided in Section (II) Operating Information in the space provided. sufficiency>>) prior to implementation of the Expected households transitioned to self sufficiency (< <pha definition="" of="" self-sufficiency="">>) after implementation of the activity (number).</pha> Actual households transitioned to self sufficiency (< <pha definition of self- sufficiency>>) after implementation of the activity (number).</pha Whether the outcome meets or exceeds the benchmark.
 Number of Streamlined Lease Assistance SLA) households transitioned to self sufficiency (increase).
 For purposes of this activity, "self-sufficiency" is defined as having a total gross household income at or above 80% of the Area Median Income for the family size (at time of end of participation).
 Number of SLA households transitioned to self-sufficiency prior to implementation of the activity in FY 2014 is 37.
 Expected number of SLA households transitioned to self-sufficiency as a result of the SLA activity is 0.
-Actual number of SLA households transitioned to self-sufficiency in FY 2019 is 32.
-Cumulative total is 147.
-11 in FY 2015 29 in FY 2016 15 in FY 2017 60 in FY 2018 32 in FY 2019 Yes, the outcome meets and exceeds the benchmark for this metric.
+Actual number of SLA households transitioned to self-sufficiency in FY 2020 is 29.
+Cumulative total is 176.
+11 in FY 2015 29 in FY 2016 15 in FY 2017 60 in FY 2018 32 in FY 2019 29 in FY 2020 Yes, the outcome meets and exceeds the benchmark for this metric.